seismic-initiative/consciOS-academic-paper/paper-v1.0.md

 ## 4.5 Option-Availability and the FREQ Coin Formalization

 Option-availability is the measurable set of viable actions perceived by an actor at time $t$.
 We operationalize Option-Availability as the effective action set size $|A_{\text{eff}}(t)|$ weighted by subjective affordance scores.
-FREQ Coin is a derived, time-integrated coherence resource:^[**FREQ Coin:** The term intentionally bridges technical and operational domains.
-"FREQ" references frequency—both in the control-theoretic sense (rate of coherent state selection) and in contemplative traditions where "raising frequency" describes emotional/energetic states aligned with the Emotional Guidance Scale.
-"Coin" evokes resource economics and blockchain-like accumulation mechanics.
-This dual reference enables both formal modeling (as time-integrated coherence) and practical application.
-The Seismic ecosystem is also working towards implementing a corresponding on-chain governance token to operationalize coherence-based economics in regenerative decentralized funding mechanisms.]
+FREQ Coin is a derived, time-integrated coherence resource:

 $$FREQ(t; \Delta) = \int_{t-\Delta}^{t} C(s)\, ds$$